tyrotoxism1/ARM_STM32_development/projects/IR_decoder/README.md

 # Abbreviation Breakdown (incomplete)
+- ICx => Input Capture.
+The `x` referes to the capture channels, typically being 1 or 2.
+- TIxFP => Timer Input Filtered Pin.

 - RCC => Reset and Clock Control
     - This module is used to enable/disable clock signals sent to different peripherals
 - AHB1ENR => Advanced High-Performance Bus 1 Enable Register